The Outer Worlds 2 Early Access Impressions – Bigger, Bolder, and Closer to New Vegas Than Ever

 Early Verdict: A Worthy Successor in the Making

-Yes, the optimization needs work, and the character creator could use an overhaul.
-But beneath those issues lies a deeply replayable, player-driven RPG that already feels like a return to form for Obsidian Entertainment.
+Sure, the optimization is lacking and the character creator could use a facelift.
+But under those problems lurks a highly replayable, player-driven RPG that already seems like a return to form for Obsidian Entertainment.

-If these pre-release impressions are any indication, The Outer Worlds 2 might just be the studio’s best game since New Vegas.
+If the impression left by this pre-release slice is any indication, The Outer Worlds 2 could very well be the studio’s strongest game since New Vegas.

 FAQs – The Outer Worlds 2

-1: When is The Outer Worlds 2 releasing?
+1: When does The Outer Worlds 2 come out?

 2: What are the system requirements?

-Minimum specs haven’t been officially confirmed, but players report smooth performance on mid to high-end PCs (RTX 3060 and above recommended).
-Turning off ray tracing significantly improves stability.
+Minimum specs haven’t been officially announced, but players are experiencing good performance on mid to high-end PCs (RTX 3060 and above recommended).
+Disabling ray tracing really boosts stability.

-As of now, The Outer Worlds 2 holds a “Very Positive” rating on Steam, with 88% of 321 early reviews recommending the game.
+At time of writing, The Outer Worlds 2 enjoys a “Very Positive” review average on Steam, with 88% of its early reviews – of which there are currently over 321 – recommending it as well.

 5: How much does it cost?

-The price hasn’t been finalized for the full release, but Early Access editions are priced at $59.99 in most regions.
+A price for the full release hasn’t been set, but Early Access versions are priced at $59.99 (in most regions).

 6: Is there a trailer?